Learning The Definition Of Grief Can Be The First Step To Finding Peace

 Loss

 The word "grief" is often associated with death, such as a death in the family or the death of someone you love.
 However, any loss can be a cause of grief.
 If you were fired from a job you loved, you might grieve.
 If you moved to a different city and left behind close family and friends, your loss could lead to grief.
-If you lost an eye or a limb, you could grieve.
+Grief can also occur if you lose an eye or a limb.

 People can also grieve lost artifacts or family heirlooms.
 Broken relationships, getting a pay cut, or finding out you have a terminal illness could all be reasons for grief.
 Many people also grieve when losing a pet to death.